Contents

 </application>

-Open the Android project via Android Studio and click Gradle Sync
+Open the Android project via Android Studio and click Gradle Sync.

 Test